Quix-iPod/ipodloader2/README.md

 Quix's edit:
 Because I'm too lazy to figure out why my config file isn't working.
 So, I just made this colored red by default.
 Feel free to use it.
 If I can figure out how to compile it I'll add a pre-compiled version here.
 That is all.
+(December 1, 2020)

 Last updated: Nov 11, 2008